 Do You Share Relationship Issues with Your Online Friend?

 Is your online friend someone you feel comfortable sharing marital problems with?
-You tell them more about what you want out of life, what your disappointments are in your marriage, and feel they are more understanding than your spouse.
+Do you tell them more about what you want out of life, what your disappointments are in your marriage, and feel they are more understanding than your spouse?

 Is Your Online Friend a Better Listener Than Your Spouse?

 When you share personal details and problems, does your online friend always respond in the way you need?
 Do you find yourself wishing your spouse cared as much as your online friend seems to?

 Are You Beginning to Resent Your Spouse?

 Are you making comparisons between your online friend and your spouse?
 Are you finding you feel more anger than usual toward your spouse?
 Becoming less tolerant of a spouse, feeling anger and resentment, and withdrawing emotionally is one of the most harmful aspects of any type of affair.

 Do You Have Less Interest in Sex with Your Spouse?

 To begin with, you may fantasize about your online friend during sex with your spouse.
 Then, you may lose all sexual interest in your spouse and replace it with sexual fantasies and longings for your online friend.
 Before you know it, you are thinking of ways to meet your online friend in person.